flexera-public/right_st/README.md

 * Mac OS X: [v0/right_st-darwin-amd64.tgz](https://binaries.rightscale.com/rsbin/right_st/v0/right_st-darwin-amd64.zip)
 * Windows: [v0/right_st-windows-amd64.zip](https://binaries.rightscale.com/rsbin/right_st/v0/right_st-windows-amd64.zip)

+Configuration is required to inform right_st what RightScale accounts to connect to.
+Running `right_st config update default` will ask for the following items to create the 'default' environment configuration:
+* Account Number
+* Host End Point
+* Refresh Token

 ## Managing RightScripts

 RightScripts consist of a script body, attachments, and metadata.
 Metadata is the list of inputs, description, and name of the RightScript.
 Metadata is expected to be embedded as a YAML formatted comment at the top of the RightScript.
 Metadata format is as follows: